3 Home Remedies To Remove Ear Wax In Kids

 Some common misconceptions about ear wax in children are that the presence of ear wax means that your ears are dirty, ear wax buildup can lead to a permanent loss of hearing, you should remove excess ear wax with a cotton swab, and when there is a loud sound ear wax builds up to protect your eardrum (11).

-The buildup of ear wax in a child’s ears may cause discomfort and pain.
+The buildup of ear wax in ears may cause discomfort and earache in kids.
 However, using cotton swabs for cleaning ear wax in children is advised against as it might cause the wax to become impacted.
 Instead, you could use a washcloth or try these home remedies to ease pain and remove ear wax for kids older than six years.
 If your child is younger than six years old, taking them to the doctor is advised to remove the buildup.
 If your child complains of ringing in the ears or ear discharge, avoid delaying your doctor’s visit.

 Infographic: How Does Earwax Color Relate To Health?